 What Does The 279 Area Code Overlay Mean for Sacramento Area Businesses?

-While it was not even close to a Y2K event, there are a few things that need to be considered.
+While it is even close to a Y2K event, there are a few things that should be considered.

 Speed Dial Numbers

 If your desk phone’s preprogrammed speed dial numbers within the 916 area code are currently stored as seven digits, these may no longer work as of September 2017.
 You, an administrator or your business telephone partner needs to change stored numbers such as 555-1212 to 916-555-1212.

 If you have any type of call forwarding pointing to a seven digit number within the 916 area code, the 916 prefix needs to be added to the forwarding string.

 If your company’s burglar alarm is programmed to dial a local seven digit number rather than a toll free number, the alarm should be reprogrammed to dial 1 + 916 + the seven digit number.
 CBS Sacramento reported on this.

 Security Doors and Gate Systems